Opera (1987 film): Production

 Opera was shot at the Teatro Regio in Parma.

 Filming began in April 1987.
 The film was Argento's most expensive to date, initially budgeted at 10 billion lire, but was later reduced to seven billion.
 The scene shot from the ravens point of view around the theatre cost 1 billion lire on its own.
 Initially, the film was to be produced by Goffredo Lombardo, the head of Titanus.
 A corporate split between Titanus away from distribution lead to a split in interest in backing the film.
-Backed by the production company from Mario and Vittorio Cecchi Gori; the brothers had ties to Italy's national television network RAI, allowing them to organize a presale for the film that gave Argento a larger budget than he had usually worked with.
+It was backed by the production company from Mario and Vittorio Cecchi Gori; the brothers had ties to Italy's national television network RAI, allowing them to organize a presale for the film that gave Argento a larger budget than he had usually worked with.
 Additional filming took place in Lugano, Switzerland with interiors shot at De Paolis Studios in Rome.
-Argento had written the role of Mara Cecova for Vanessa Redgrave, who dropped out shortly before production began, leading to Nicolodi being cast in the part, and the character's role in the film being severely reduced.
+Argento had written the role of Mara Cecova for Vanessa Redgrave, who dropped out shortly before production began, leading first to Nicolodi being cast in the part, then the character's role in the film being severely reduced.
+In the final film, Cecova is portrayed only through point-of-view camera shots and voiceover, and Nicolodi played Betty's agent Mira instead.
 On set, Alan Jones reported that Opera had been an "arduous 15 week shoot".
 Marsillach stated she received real burns from the multiple takes she needed during the scene where she is tied to a chair in a burning room.